One-bowl Almond Butter Chocolate Chip Cookies that are gluten-free, vegan, and refined sugar-free. A healthy cookie recipe that's easy too!

 - sea salt for sprinkling

-Using a tablespoon, scoop cookie dough and gently roll into a loose ball with your hands.
+- Using a tablespoon, scoop cookie dough and gently roll into a loose ball with your hands.
+(If dough doesn't roll into a loose ball, add a bit more almond flour.)
 The dough will be sticky, spray your hands will cooking spray as needed to make rolling easier.
 Place ball on cookie sheet.
 Sprinkle with sea salt.